Frequently asked questions about health insurance

 In January 2015, Greg Abbott took office as Texas’ governor.
 He has voiced his opposition to expanding the current Medicaid system.
 However, he would like to see Texas use federal Medicaid funds in the form of block grants.

-Before the ACA was implemented, according to U.S. Census data, Texas had the highest uninsured rate in the country in 2013 (22.1 percent).
-It’s gone down since then, but Texas still had the highest uninsured rate in 2018, at 17.7 percent.
+Before the ACA was implemented, according to U.S. Census data, Texas had the highest uninsured rate in the country in 2013 (22.1%).
+It’s gone down since then, but Texas still had the highest uninsured rate in 2019, at 18.4%.

 Texas leaders have been vocally opposed to the ACA, and the state has thus far refused to expand Medicaid, so a cornerstone of the law’s ability to reduce the uninsured rate is unavailable in Texas.

-But more than a million Texans are enrolled in private health plans through the exchange, and 92 percent of them are receiving premium subsidies that average $468/month and make their monthly health insurance premiums more affordable.
-And 60 percent of them are receiving cost-sharing reductions, which make their out-of-pocket healthcare expenses (deductible, copays, coinsurance) less costly.
+But more than 1.2 million Texans are enrolled in private health plans through the exchange.
+In early 2021, before the American Rescue Plan‘s subsidy enhancements, 92% of Texas exchange enrollees were receiving premium subsidies that averaged $478/month.
+And 60% were receiving cost-sharing reductions, which make their out-of-pocket healthcare expenses (deductible, copays, coinsurance) less costly.

 Texas only has legislative sessions in odd-numbered years.
 This resource, published by the Texas Department of Insurance, details bills related to health reform that were enacted in Texas in the 2017 legislative session.